jackfirth/racket-package-template/README.md

 ## How To Use

-1. Search and replace "racket-package-template" with the programmatic name of your package, i.e. the name you'd use when publishing it on the Racket package catalog.
+1. Search and replace `racket-package-template` with the programmatic name of your package, i.e. the name you'd use when publishing it on the Racket package catalog.

-2. Search and replace "Racket Package Template" with the title of your package that will be used in docs.
+2. Search and replace `Racket Package Template` with the title of your package that will be used in docs.

-3. Search and replace "jackfirth" with your GitHub username.
+3. Search and replace `jackfirth` with your GitHub username.

 4. Delete the How To Use section and the Caveats section of this README file and rewrite the summary at the top.